xd2287/transformers/docs/source/en/model_doc/convnextv2.md

 This model was contributed by [adirik](https://huggingface.co/adirik).
 The original code can be found [here](https://github.com/facebookresearch/ConvNeXt-V2).

+Checkpoints that can be loaded in this architecture are hosted on the Hub here: [convnextv2](https://huggingface.co/models?other=convnextv2)

 ## Resources

 A list of official Hugging Face and community (indicated by 🌎) resources to help you get started with ConvNeXt V2.